SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 The soul forge is a planned multiblock for late game tool, modifier, and material crafting.
 The soul forge at earliest will come in 1.20, though 1.21 or later is more likely.
 For more information, see [Soul Forge](soul-forge).

 ## Tools

+### Plate Armor slots

+* Give plate armor +1 defense slot and -1 upgrade slot.
+* Brings protection modifiers more in line with vanilla armor, making it easier to reach > 64% protection.
+* Makes plate armor more distinct from travelers, which is a little bit too good by comparison currently (as 1 defense slot does not quite compare to 1 ability slot).
+* Likely will target 1.21 with this change.

 ### Materials